EnyaCrocock/8_Week_SQL_Challenge/Case Study #2 - Pizza Runner/C_Ingredient_Optimisation.md

 #### One way to achieve this
 - Create `2 CTE's`: One for exclusions and one for extras.
+  - We want to know what was excluded or added to each pizza.
   - In these CTE's we are going to SELECT the record_id (The unique identifier for every pizza ordered, [that we created in the data cleaning section](#2-table-customer_orders)) and the topping_name for those extras or exclusions.
     - We are using `STRING_AGG` to show those topping names in a comma delimited list (as that is how we need them in the final output).